Jurisprudence (JUGL)

 This course will examine the history of the Department of Justice and its role in national security policy in the 21st century.
 Discussion and readings will focus on the legal and policy responses to the attacks of 9/11, the George Floyd protests, the January 6th Capitol Riot and more.
 We will examine, in historical perspective, the role of the Attorney General and the Solicitor General, the Department's relationship with the White House, and the available mechanisms for oversight and accountability.
 (This course can be used for the writing assignment)

-This seminar introduces students to feminist legal theory and its intersections with critical race as well as other critical perspectives.
-The class focuses on these perspectives to offer both a method for understanding historical and ongoing gender discrimination and tools for achieving gender equality and redressing gender inequality, in the present and future.
-By highlighting the intersection of gender, race, and other vectors of inequality, the course analyses the ways feminism has traveled (or should travel further) to recognize a variety of intersections, including also sexuality, gender identity, class, disability, religion, ethnic identity, and more.
-Thus, the seminar is intended to be a space for exploring ways gender discrimination can be compounded—based on race and other forms of discrimination—and, more broadly, intersectional dimensions of feminism.
+This practicum introduces students to lawyering skills through the lens of feminist legal theory and its intersections with critical race as well as other critical perspectives.
+The class focuses on these perspectives to offer both a method for understanding historical and ongoing gender discrimination and tools lawyers can use to achieving gender equality and redressing gender inequality, in the present and future.
+By highlighting the intersection of gender, race, and other vectors of inequality in a practicum setting, the course offers opportunities for students to work on actual cases and/or other advocacy projects.
+On a conceptual level, the class analyses the ways feminism has traveled (or should travel further) to recognize a variety of intersections, including not only race, but also sexuality, gender identity, family and pregnancy status, class, disability, religion, ethnic identity, age, socioeconomic background, and more. <p> Thus, the practicum is intended to be a space for exploring ways gender discrimination can be compounded—based on race and other forms of discrimination—and, more broadly, intersectional dimensions of feminism.
+Through hands on work on litigation and/or policy work (project details of which will be determined during summer 2024), students will grapple with cutting edge concerns in an era of great flux in equality law.
 In the wake of Roe v.
-Wade’s reversal—and given emerging restrictions on other rights (beyond reproductive freedom)—the seminar will also explore the possibilities and limitations of feminism for rule of law and democracy as a whole. <p> Having been offered previously (under the prior name, “Feminism and the Law”), this collaborative seminar is a new iteration, building on a foundation that was initially developed by a student-led team of students and faculty.
+Wade’s reversal—and given emerging roll backs of other rights (beyond reproductive freedom)—the seminar will also explore the possibilities and limitations of feminism for rule of law and democracy as a whole. <p> Having been offered previously as a traditional seminar (and under the prior name, “Feminism and the Law”), this practicum is a new iteration of the class, building on a foundation that was initially developed by a student-led team of students and faculty.
 The seminar is intended to be about as participant-driven as our rules and norms permit.
-After an orientation to some of the canonical texts in the field during the first four weeks, students will collaborate to choose and present the remaining topics of study.
-The default focus is domestic, but students are welcome to explore topics that address gender equality in other countries or through comparative analysis.
+The first few weeks will cover canonical texts in the field, readings on lawyering skills, and an introduction to the particular projects students will be working on.
+For the remainder of the semester, students will collaborate on the projects—under the close supervision of the professor— and present their projects in a format structured to elicit input from the class to problem-solve and enhance representation for individual or organizational clients and partner.
+Projects may involve domestic, international, or transnational matters, given the professors background in the federal government and public interest world on both domestic and global concerns.

 JUGL 0813.
 Movement Lawyering: How Lawyers Work with Social Justice Activists & Organizations.
 (2 Credits)